The Graduate Program

 Jewish History

-Courses: All first-year students in Jewish History are required to enroll in GR8910 Introduction to History and Historiography.
+Courses: All first-year students in Jewish History are required to enroll in GR8910 Historical Method and Craft.
 Other courses are to be chosen in consultation with the student’s advisor.

-Orals: Students are encouraged to take their Orals exams early in their third year.
-Students are required to take one subfield in Ancient Jewish History, one in Medieval and Early Modern Jewish History, and one in Modern or American Jewish History, plus a field in History outside of Jewish history, either geographical or thematic, to be agreed upon with their advisor.
+Orals: Students are expected to take their orals in their sixth term.
+They are required to take one subfield in Ancient Jewish History, one in Medieval and Early Modern Jewish History, and one in Modern Jewish History, plus a field in History outside of Jewish history, either geographical or thematic, to be agreed upon with their advisor.
+Students pursuing a Ph.D. in American Jewish history through the Jewish History field (as opposed to the US field) may, if they so choose, omit the Ancient Jewish History subfield and add American Jewish history as a subfield, with Modern Jewish History clearly designated as Modern European Jewish History.

 Latin America

-Courses: First-year students in Latin American History are required to enroll in GR8910 Introduction to History and Historiography, and in the M.A. seminar, GR9660x-GR9661y Latin American Master’s Seminar.
+Courses: First-year students in Latin American History are required to enroll in GR8910 Historical Method and Craft, and in the M.A. seminar, GR9660x-GR9661y Latin American Master’s Seminar.
 This seminar involves the writing of an article-length paper based on primary sources and a review of the relevant historiography.
 During their first or second year students must take the graduate colloquia on the literature of the field from the colonial and national period.
 All students are required to take 6 courses in the first year.
 In the second year students enroll in two courses each semester, at least two of which must be graduate colloquia.
 These requirements may be adapted for students with advanced standing.

 Languages: Students are required to pass examinations in three foreign languages before taking the oral exam: Portuguese, Spanish, and either French or German.
 Students might replace one of these with another language according to their research project.

-Dissertation Prospectus: Students are encouraged to defend their dissertation prospectuses no later than their sixth term or early in their seventh.
+Dissertation Prospectus: Students are encouraged to defend their dissertation prospectuses no later than their sixth term or early September of their seventh.

 Medieval Europe